snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/core-web-vitals-module/index.md

 This custom module consists of a series of dbt models which produce the following aggregated models from the raw web vitals events:

-- `snowplow_web_vitals`: Incremental table used as a base for storing core web vital events (first event per pageview).
+- `snowplow_web_vitals`: Incremental table used as a base for storing core web vital events (first event per page view).

-- `snowplow_web_vital_measurements`: Drop and recompute table to use for visualisations that takes core web vital measurements at the user specified percentile point (defaulted to 75).
+- `snowplow_web_vital_measurements`: Drop and recompute table to use for visualizations that takes core web vital measurements at the user specified percentile point (defaulted to 75).

 ## Operation